kivikakk/lottia-notes/content/posts/0008-time-travel.md

 [learned to do digital design in Chisel][chisel], which was a big undertaking.
 A lot of the machinery around the design needed to be implemented --- connecting to resources on IO pins, the concept of building for different platforms, etc.
---- a lot of the toolchain needed to be replaced/ rebuilt, but the actual manner of design changed a lot too.
+--- a lot of the toolchain needed to be replaced/rebuilt, but the actual manner of design changed a lot too.
 I'd taught myself HDL with Amaranth, and I sort of retaught myself it with Chisel, grasping the fundamentals more clearly.